Skip to content

 (Any, default: {} ) –

-Additional arguments to be passed to vspreview.set_output.
+Extra arguments passed through to vspreview.set_output.

 Source code in vstools/utils/misc.py